Impact Test Equipment

 Because different standards call for different impact masses, dimensions, and hardness requirements.
 The correct ball must match the exact clause used in the test method.

-How important is calibration for impact testing?
+What calibration information is required for impact testing?

 Can one impact tool cover every standard?